+MuniFin Group evaluates its exposure to social risks regularly.
 MuniFin Group uses an ESG score provided by an external service provider to evaluate ESG risks of municipalities.
 The ESG score includes several metrics evaluating the social risks of municipalities such as metrics related to poverty, unemployment, education, and health.
 For affordable social housing companies, MuniFin Group has introduced an ESG questionnaire that includes questions related to the actions companies have taken to mitigate social risks associated with them.
 Questions are related to themes such as equality, diversity and pay ratio.

 The Group has a Sustainable Investment Framework that defines the frames for investments in its liquidity portfolio.
 An essential part of sustainability management in the portfolio management process is the exclusion of such issuers/ investments that violate the Group's ethical standards or operate in controversial fields of business.
-The Framework includes a list of exclusion criteria and exclusion criteria is monitored at the time of the investment as well as bi-annually to the whole portfolio.
+The framework includes a list of exclusion criteria and exclusion criteria is monitored at the time of the investment as well as bi-annually to the whole portfolio.
 These exclusion criteria allow managing social risks in the liquidity portfolio.
-In addition to exclusion criteria, the Group has integrated social factors to its investment process by using an ESG risk score provided by an external service provider.
-The ESG score of the portfolio is compared with benchmark that is composed of relevant market indices replicating the actual portfolio weights in each asset class.
+The framework excludes investing to business where controversial business practices, such as violation of the International Labour Organisation (ILO) labor standards, have been identified.
+It also excludes issuers/investments that operate in controversial fields of business, such as alcohol and gambling.
+In addition to exclusion criteria, the Group has integrated social factors into its investment process by using an ESG risk score provided by an external service provider.
+The ESG score of the portfolio is compared with a benchmark that is composed of relevant market indices replicating the actual portfolio weights in each asset class.
 The ESG score of the portfolio compared to the sustainability benchmark is reported on material risks' dashboard within the RAF risk indicators.
 The RAF indicator suggests that the average ESG score of the portfolio should be above the sustainability benchmark.
 This reinforces investing in instruments with an ESG score higher than the benchmark, and ultimately drives towards a best-in-class ESG portfolio.
 The ESG score is monitored and reported on a quarterly basis.

 MuniFin Group's own actions and commitments shall give guidance to the Group's customers and counterparties on its expectations and requirements in regard to social risk management.
 Consequently, the Group's social financing product, disclosure activities and publicly available policies set the tone of the Group's approach and thus support dialogue with its customers and counterparties on social risk related issues.
 The Group is committed to the following standards to reflect its approach: UN Global Compact, and Commitment 2050 initiative of the Finnish Prime Minister's Office.
-MuniFin Group is also committed to observe the International Labour Organisation (ILO) conventions.
-MuniFin Group is committed to active management of its relationships with the existing counterparties and even termination of the relationship in case of counterparties' material noncompliance in the area of social responsibility.
+MuniFin Group is also committed to observe the ILO conventions.
+MuniFin Group is committed to active management of its relationships with the existing counterparties and even termination of the relationship in case of counterparties' material non-compliance in the area of social responsibility.

-On operational level the most important tools for identification and management of social risks are continuous dialogue with customers and counterparties to understand their operating environment and on-going matters.
+On operational level the most important tools for identification and management of social risks are a continuous dialogue with customers and counterparties to understand their operating environment and on-going matters.
 MuniFin Group's customer relationship management model includes standard processes for customer dialogue, including frequency of dialogue, depending on the size of exposure.
-In addition to customer dialogue, the Group has automated tools in use to monitor e.g., media to gather information e.g., disputes or other challenges of its customers and counterparties discussed publicly.
+In addition to customer dialogue, the Group has automated tools in use to monitor e.g., disputes or other challenges of its customers and counterparties discussed publicly.